Cologuard is a screening test for colon and rectal cancer.

 The test is done to

-Your provider may suggest Cologuard testing once every 3 years after age 50 years.
-The test is recommended if you are between ages 50 to 75 years and have an average risk of colon cancer.
+Your provider may suggest Cologuard testing once every 1 to 3 years starting at age 45 years.
+The test is recommended if you are age 45 to 75 years and have an average risk of colon cancer.
 This means that you do not have:

 - Personal history of colon polyps and colon cancer